 To state it in the simplest terms, the condition of a bullion coin is not a factor in the investor market.
 It's all about the precious metal itself.
 A coin is silver, gold, or platinum...or it's not.
 The value is based entirely on its precious metal content, not its numerical grade.
 Essentially, it's irrelevant whether a coin is in pristine condition or not.

-For example, the Gold Eagle and Silver Eagle bullion coins from the U.S. Mint are made for the investor market.
+For example, the Gold Eagle and Silver Eagle bullion coins from the United States Mint are made for the investor market.
 Gold coins are struck in one-ounce, half-ounce, quarter-ounce, and tenth-ounce sizes, while the silver coin is made only in the one-ounce size.
 The value of each coin is based solely on its amount of gold or silver.

 In the collectible market, a coin's condition or numerical grade is extremely important.
 A general rule of thumb is the higher the grade, the rarer and more valuable the coin.